hughrun/ausglamr/README.md

 This checks all blog feeds for any new posts, and adds them to the database as long as they don't have an exclusion tag and were not published during a time the blog was suspended.

+Also checks newsletter articles if there is a feed.

 Run every hour.

 ### queue_announcements